+No. Checks Checked

 9 Awning completely retracted

 10 Roof free of snow and ice (in winter)

 11 External connections and lines disconnected and stored away

 12 External supports removed

 13 Wheel chocks removed and stored away

 14 Entrance step retracted (observe warning tone)

 15 External flaps closed and locked

 16 Sliding door and rear door closed

 17 Awning light switched off

 18 Overall height of the vehicle including roof rack when loaded measured and noted.
 Keep the height information close at hand in the driver's cabin

-No. Checks Checked Housing body, inside 19 Windows and skylights closed and locked 20 Television securely stored 21 Loose parts stored or fixed (also in the transverse rear shelf) 22 Open storage spaces empty 23 Sink cover closed 24 Suspension table removed and fixed to the bedding box with the belt (together with the mattresses) 25 Refrigerator door secured 26 Refrigerator set to 12 V operation 27 All drawers and flaps closed 28 Living area doors and sliding doors secured 29 Partition wall fitted between the bedding boxes 30 Children's seats mounted to seats with three-point safety belts If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat.
+Housing body, inside

+19 Windows and skylights closed and locked 20 Television securely stored 21 Television antenna retracted (if one is built in) 22 Loose parts stored away or fixed in position 23 Open storage spaces empty 24 Sink cover closed 25 Refrigerator door secured 26 Refrigerator set to 12 V operation 27 All drawers and flaps closed 28 Living area doors and sliding doors secured 29 Partition wall fitted between the bedding boxes 30 Children's seats mounted to seats with three-point safety belts If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat.
 31 Swivel seat locking device for driver's seat and front passen- ger's seat locked 32 Shades in the driver's cabin opened and secured

+Gas system

-Gas system 33 Gas bottles firmly fixed in the gas bottle compartment so that they are unable to turn 34 If the gas bottles are not connected to the gas tube, always place the protective cap on top 35 Regulator tap on the gas bottle and gas isolator taps are closed ● If there is a MonoControl or DuoControl regulating system with crash sensor installed, the gas isolator taps and the main regulator tap may remain open during the journey. ctrical system 36 Check the battery voltage of the starter and living area battery
+33 Gas bottles firmly fixed in the gas bottle compartment so that they are unable to turn 34 If the gas bottles are not connected to the gas tube, always place the protective cap on top 35 Regulator tap on the gas bottle and gas isolator taps are closed If there is a MonoControl or DuoControl regulating system with crash sensor installed, the gas isolator taps and the main regulator tap may remain open during the journey.

-Electrical system 36 Check the battery voltage of the starter and living area battery (see chapter 9).
+No. Checks Checked Electrical system 36 Check the battery voltage of the starter and living area battery (see chapter 9).
 If the panel indicates that the battery voltage is too low, the respective battery will need to be recharged.
-Observe the notes and instructions in chapter 9 living area batteries.
+Observe the notes and instructions in chapter 9 Commence journey with fully charged starter and living area batteries.